 The suit declares this to be wrong and cites a former Denver Mint employee “who personally struck fewer than a dozen of these coins as a die setter.”

-Since one of the current owners of the cent in question is the son of former assistant superintendent of the Denver Mint Harry E. Lawrence, the suit notes that “production of the Denver Mint aluminum cents does not suggest that Harry Lawrence was present at any time during the coins’ striking, and upon information and belief, Harry Lawrence was in Washington at the time.”
+Since one of the current owners is the son of former assistant superintendent of the Denver Mint Harry E. Lawrence, the suit notes that “production of the Denver Mint aluminum cents does not suggest that Harry Lawrence was present at any time during the coins’ striking, and upon information and belief, Harry Lawrence was in Washington at the time.”

-Presumably as a Mint employee he would have been bound to return his aluminum cent when his ultimate boss, Mint Director Mary Brooks, asked that all such pieces be returned.
+Presumably as a Mint employee he would be bound to return his aluminum cent once his ultimate boss, Mint Director Mary Brooks, asked that all such pieces be returned.